opendocsg/opendoc-supreme-court-practice-directions/PART-11-Appeals-And-Hearings-Before-Court-Of-3-Judges.md

 		<li>Responsibility for good order and completeness of appeal records</li>
 		<li>Superfluous and irrelevant documents</li>
 	</ul>
-	<li>89A.
-Bundle of documents filed with leave of the Court of Appeal</li>
+	<li>Bundle of documents ﬁled with leave of the Court of Appeal or the Appellate Division</li>
 	<li>90.
-Skeletal arguments for appeals before the High Court, Court of Appeal and Court of 3 Judges</li>
+Skeletal arguments for appeals and matters before the General Division, Appellate Division, Court of Appeal and Court of 3 Judges</li>
 	<ul>
 		<li>Skeletal arguments for civil matters before the Court of Appeal</li>
 		<li>Timelines for submission of skeletal arguments for appeal before the High Court</li>
 		<li>Application of this paragraph to Court of 3 Judges</li>
 	</ul>
 	<li>90A.
-Applications before the Court of Appeal</li>
+Applications before the Court of Appeal and civil matters before the Appellate Division</li>
+	<li>90B.
+Applications to the Court of Appeal, and applications to the Appellate Division, for leave to appeal in civil matters/li>
 	<li>91.
-Use of presentation slides for all proceedings before the High Court, Court of Appeal and Court of 3 Judges</li>
+Use of presentation slides for all proceedings before the General Division, Appellate Division, Court of Appeal and Court of 3 Judges</li>
 	<ul>
 		<li>Typeface</li>
 		<li>Colours</li>
 		<li>Animation and sounds</li>
 		<li>Corporate logos</li>
 	</ul>
 	<li>92.
-Further arguments before the Court of Appeal</li>
+Further arguments before the Court of Appeal and the Appellate Division</li>
 </ul>

 ## 81. Application of this Part